greg-raven/grus/_posts/2016-12-14-voters-support-jordan-commission-recommendations.md

 High immigration levels and lax border security and enforcement harms less-educated and lower-skilled Americans by making it easier for businesses to hire less-expensive foreign labor.
 These Americans will continue to be left behind until immigration enforcement is put into place and immigration levels are reduced to sustainable levels.
 The Jordan Commission recognized this, as did then-President Bill Clinton when he endorsed its proposals.

 Americans are depending on Congress to reform our immigration system so that it serves the national interest.
-I urge you to study the Jordan Commission’s findings before voting on immigration legislation.
+I urge you to study the Jordan Commission's findings before voting on immigration legislation.

 Phone me if you would like to talk about this,